claritychallenge/claritychallenge.github.io/docs/cec2/taking_part/cec2_rules.md

 - The audio input signals (the sum of the target and interferers for each hearing aid microphone).
 - The listener characterisation (pure tone air-conduction audiograms and/or digit triple test results).
-- Some clean audio examples for the target talker, that are not the same as the target utterance.
+- The provided clean audio examples for the target talker (these will not be the same as any of the target utterances.)
+- The head-rotation signal (but if used, a version of the system that does not use it should also be prepared for comparison.)
 ## Computational restrictions

 - Teams may choose to use all, some or none of the parts of the baseline model.